 The most distinctive feature of sugar gliders; It is the soft membrane between the wrists and the ankles, called the patagium, that allows it to glide from tree to tree as if using a parachute.
 “Ankle-wing gliders” can travel through the air, gliding almost the width of a football field.

 Excellent aviators, sugar gliders can nod and fidget, calculating their glide distance and glide rates well before allowing themselves to glide through the air.
-After they take off, they bend their hands and arms, control the tension in their wings, and use their tails as a rudder to navigate towards their targets.
+Once airborne, they tilt their hands and arms, control the tension in their wings and use their tail as a rudder to steer their way to their target.